Black Country Radio broadcasts on FM, DAB and online, 24 hours a day.

 If that's not you, but you have a great voice, you can join our team to read local news, weather or travel plus get out and about gaining audio and video interviews.

-Black Country Radio broadcasts exceptional sports coverage.
-From local football and rugby to cricket and boxing, we do everything from panel discussions to full match commentaries and interviews with Olympians... if you have a passion for sport - get involved.
+Black Country Radio broadcasts exceptional, award winning sports coverage.
 From general behind the scenes support to commentating at matches - if sport is your thing, then get in touch.

-And if you have a passion for your local club, whatever the local sport, why not join us as a contributor?
-If you have a detailed understanding and are able to provide valuable input into our sports shows and news - then get in touch.
+Or, if your time is more limited but you have a passion for your local club, whatever the sport, why not join us as a contributor?
+If you have a detailed understanding and are able to provide valuable input into our sports shows and news - then get in touch with our sports editor.

 PRODUCERS AND PRODUCTION ASSISTANTS